ECON 523

 recode m3g (9=.), gen(tba)

 This generates a new variable, tba, that is the same as the m3g variable except that tba is equal to missing for all observations where m3g is equal to 9.
-It is usually better to generate a new variable instead of modifying the variables in your raw data set, because you don’t want to make mistakes that you cannot undo.
+(It is usually better to generate a new variable instead of modifying the raw data, because you don’t want to make mistakes that you cannot undo.)

 We can use the egen command to generate a variable equal to the mean of another variable, and we can use egen with the bysort option to generate a variable equal to the mean within different groups: